FeTS-AI/Front-End/docs/runningApplication.md

   └───Pat_JohnDoe
   │   │ ...
   ```
+  - **NOTES**:
-  - **NOTE**: this file is is used during training and the subject will be skipped if this is absent
+    - This file is is used during training and the subject will be skipped if this is absent
+    - A video example is here: https://www.dropbox.com/s/6p62ztqf7ckoial/FeTS_refinements_tutorial.mp4?dl=0

 [Back To Top &uarr;](#table-of-contents)